Tools and Methods for Deploying Websites/Web Projects

 Deploying a website means moving a website from a local environment to a live server so that your website can be viewed online.
 This task may sound simple, but depending on your web project, the process can also be complex.

-There are several ways to deploy a website.
+There are several ways to deploy a website for your new web design project.
 Some methods are old, while some are new and others are improvements of the old and new.
-This can make it difficult to choose a standard good practice, because everyone will use the method that they prefer, whether old or new.
+This can make it difficult to choose a standard good practice because everyone will use the method that they prefer, whether old or new.

 Generally, the more common methods range from:

 - 3rd party deployment web services like beanstalk

 This article will go through some of the methods as well as highlight some of the features that make one method better than the others and when it is preferable to use such a method.